FrontendMasters/front-end-handbook/README.md

 ---
 Part two identifies self-directed and direct resources for learning to become a front-end developer.

-Part III: Front-end development tools & resources
+Part III: Front-end development tools
 ---
 Part three briefly explains and identifies tools of the trade.